wp-plugins/visual-website-optimizer-script-embedder/readme.txt

 * A Working Release.
 If you're still running 0.x.x you should most definitely upgrade!

 == Upgrade Notice ==

+= 1.1.3 =
+Added nagging error message if no Visual Website Optimizer Account ID has been provided on plugin settings page.

 = 1.1.2 =
 Refactoring of code and performance upgrades.